 Regulation of initiation in eukaryotes is primarily effected by phosphorylation of Ser (S) residues in the α-subunit of eIF-2.
 Phosphorylated eIF-2, in the absence of eIF-2B, is just as active an initiator as non-phosphorylated eIF-2.
 However, when eIF-2 is phosphorylated the GDP-bound complex is stabilized and exchange for GTP is inhibited.
 The exchange of GDP for GTP is mediated by eIF-2B (see section above).
 When eIF-2 is phosphorylated the α, β, and γ subunit composed sub-complex of eIF-2B binds more tightly slowing the rate of nucleotide exchange.
 It is this inhibited exchange that affects the rate of initiation.
-Regulation of translational initiation, via phosphorylation of eIF-2α, occurs under a number of different conditions that include endoplasmic reticulum (ER) stress, nutrient stress (deprivation or restriction), viral infection, and in erythrocytes as a consequence of limiting heme.
+Regulation of translational initiation, via phosphorylation of eIF-2α, occurs under a number of different conditions that include endoplasmic reticulum (ER) stress (also referred to as the unfolded protein response, UPR), nutrient stress (deprivation or restriction), viral infection, and in erythrocytes as a consequence of limiting concentrations of heme.
 Each of these distinct regulatory pathways involves a unique eIF-2α kinase, and there are four of these related kinases known to exist in mammalian cells.
 Each eIF-2α kinase contains unique regulatory domains that interact with various inducing agents in response to different stress-related conditions.

 The eIF-2α kinases.
 Each of the various eIF-2α kinases responds to different physiological and/or environmental stressors and induces the phosphorylation of the α-subunit of eIF-2.
 In the case of nutritional stress or the unfolded protein response (UPR) the phosphorylation of eIF-2α results in the preferential translation of transcription factors (e.g. ATF4) that initiate a pattern of gene expression that allows the cell to respond to the stress or in the case of severe and damaging stress the apoptotic program is triggered.
 GADD34 is a regulatory subunit of protein phosphatase-1 (PP-1).
 Transcription of the GADD34 gene by ATF4 allows for a feedback control loop on the level of eIF-2α phosphorylation.